We Company reportedly mulls slashing its valuation ahead of its initial public offering – TechCrunch

 A few billion here and a few billion there, and soon you’re talking about real money.

-SoftBank has already balked at putting more cash into the We Company ahead of the public offering, and it’s not clear whether the company will step in as a white knight now.
+SoftBank has already balked at putting more cash into The We Company ahead of the public offering, and it’s not clear whether the company will step in as a white knight now.

-What is clear is that We needs money and its long term viability as a business is contingent on the infusion of massive amounts of cash.
+What is clear is that We needs money and its long-term viability as a business is contingent on the infusion of massive amounts of cash.

 Indeed, the company has a $6 billion line of credit at stake, which would be pulled if the public offering underperforms.